Chicago Motor Vehicle Accident Attorney

 Sen. Rockefeller recently applauded the NHTSA in a press release on February 8, 2011 for its announcement that it would take several new actions mirrored in Chairman Rockefeller’s motor vehicle safety legislation.
 Namely, the NHTSA plans to consider proposing rules requiring brake override systems, standardized keyless ignition systems and EDRs in all passenger vehicles.
 The NHTSA also plans to begin research regarding the reliability and security of electronic control systems and the placement and design of floor pedals.

-Passage of the legislation by Congress and implementation of the bill’s provisions remains uncertain but the Chicago auto defect attorneys at Ankin Law Offices will update you as more information is made available.
+Passage of the legislation by Congress and implementation of the bill’s provisions remains uncertain but the Chicago auto defect attorneys at Ankin Law will update you as more information is made available.
 Contact our office if you have been involved in an auto accident caused by negligence or an auto defect to discuss a possible personal injury lawsuit.